keu/docs/software/install-gcp-standard.md

 > **Note:** You must URL encode any special characters in your Postgres password.

-## Step 8: Configure Your Helm Chart
+## Step 8: Configure your Helm chart

 > **Note:** If you want to use a third-party ingress controller for Astronomer, complete the setup steps in [Third-Party Ingress Controllers](third-party-ingress-controllers.md) in addition to this configuration.